US charges Belarusian officials with aircraft piracy

-U.S. Attorney Damian Williams said that the indictment provided a prompt and public explanation of what actually happened to the flight.
-He added that the conspiracy “not only violated international norms and US criminal law, but also potentially endangered the lives of four US citizens and scores of other innocent passengers on board.”
+The US Attorney Damian Williams said that the indictment provided a prompt and public explanation of what happened to the flight.
+He added that the conspiracy “not only violated international norms and US criminal law but also potentially endangered the lives of four US citizens and scores of other innocent passengers on board”.

-Belarus already has faced a wave of sanctions from the United States, the EU, Britain and Canada over the forced landing.
-The European Union even introduced a ban on the overflight of EU airspace by Belarusian carriers.
+Belarus has already faced a wave of sanctions from the United States, the EU, Britain, and Canada over the forced landing.
+The European Union even introduced a ban on the overflight of the EU airspace by Belarusian carriers.

-Last June, the Latvian police opened a criminal case under the article on criminal acts against freedom, honor and dignity of the individual.
-Investigation is also underway in Poland, where a former air traffic controller has revealed the details of the KGB operation to Polish investigators.
+Last June, the Latvian police opened a criminal case under the article on criminal acts against the freedom, honor, and dignity of an individual.
+An investigation is also underway in Poland, where a former air traffic controller has revealed the details of the KGB operation to Polish investigators.
 According to him, a KGB officer was in the control tower during the incident, personally giving instructions to the staff.